What is Hierarchical Clustering in Python?

 Here’s one way to calculate similarity – Take the distance between the centroids of these clusters.
 The points having the least distance are referred to as similar points and we can merge them.
 We can refer to this as a distance-based algorithm as well (since we are calculating the distances between the clusters).

 In hierarchical clustering, we have a concept called a proximity matrix.
 This stores the distances between each point.
-Let’s take an example to understand this matrix as well as the steps to perform hierarchical clustering.
+Let’s take an example to understand this matrix and the steps to perform hierarchical clustering.

 Setting up the Example